Director, Minnesota Traffic Observatory, Research Associate Professor, Civil, Environmental, and Geo- Engineering

-John Hourdos's research focuses on microscopic simulation, traffic model calibration, incident detection and prevention.
-Recently, in collaboration with the ITS Institute he designed, assembled, and deployed an array of advanced Traffic Detection and Surveillance Stations in the highest freeway accident area in the Twin Cities.
-He also played a leading role in the recent evaluation of the Minnesota Zone Ramp Metering algorithm, research that received international attention within the transportation research community.
+John Hourdos's research focuses on traffic simulation and model calibration, as well as traffic safety focusing on analysis and crash prevention.
+In collaboration with the ITS Institute, he developed the Minnesota Traffic Observatory, of which he has been the director since 2006.
+In 2003, he designed and deployed an array of advanced Traffic Detection and Surveillance Stations in the highest freeway accident area in the Twin Cities, forming the I-94 Field Lab for traffic safety research.
+This is an active laboratory that has been supporting state and federal projects.
+He also played a leading role in the evaluation of the Minnesota Zone Ramp Metering algorithm, research that received international attention within the transportation research community.

-Hourdos received his Civil Engineering undergraduate degree from the University of Patras, Greece, with a focus on Geodetic Engineering, and a Ph.D. in civil engineering from the University of Minnesota.
+Hourdos received his civil engineering undergraduate degree from the University of Patras, Greece, with a focus on geomatics, and a Ph.D. in civil engineering from the University of Minnesota.